GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/using-a-pwa-in-your-android-app/index.md

 Web content in a Trusted Web Activity must meet the PWA installability criteria.

-Additionally, in order to match the behaviour users expect from Android applications, [Chrome 86 introduced a change][18] where failing to handle the following scenarios is considered a
+Additionally, to match the behavior users expect from Android applications, [Chrome 86 introduced a change][18] where failing to handle the following scenarios is considered a
 crash: